ToF-/Ladder/README.md

 # Ladder
+This is a guided kata: in a small suite of steps, a program is getting coded, by you the reader.
+This guide will indicate *what* is to be done at each step, with examples of use of the functions you will create.
+The *how* is entirely yours to find out.
+Enjoy!

 ## Introduction
 A "word ladder" is a list of words having the following characteristics
 - all words have the same number of letters